jellyfin/jellyfin-roku/README.md

 To test the latest features before they get released:

 1. Put your Roku device in [developer mode](https://blog.roku.com/developer/2016/02/04/developer-setup-guide).
 Write down your Roku device IP and the password you created - you will need these!
-2. Download the [latest build](https://github.com/jellyfin/jellyfin-roku/actions/workflows/build-dev.yml?query=branch%3Aunstable) from the unstable branch
+2. Download the [latest build](https://github.com/jellyfin/jellyfin-roku/actions/workflows/build-dev.yml?query=branch%3Aunstable) from the unstable branch.
-3. Access your roku device by putting your Roku's IP from step 1 into a browser i.e. `http://192.168.1.2`
+3. Put your Roku's IP from step 1 into a browser i.e. `http://192.168.1.2` and press enter.
-4. Log in with credentials from step 1
+4. Log in with credentials from step 1.
-5. Upload and install the zip file downloaded in step 2
+5. Upload and install the zip file downloaded in step 2.

 > NOTE: The beta app will always be at the bottom of your Roku's channel list and it will *not* automatically update.

 ## Advanced

-For more advanced deployment methods, access to crash logs, or to learn how to setup a developer environment to write some code yourself please see the [DEVGUIDE](DEVGUIDE.md)
+For more advanced deployment methods, access to crash logs, or to learn how to setup a developer environment to write some code yourself please see the [DEVGUIDE](DEVGUIDE.md).